Segall Bryant & Hamill LLC Trims Position in Martin Marietta Materials, Inc. (NYSE:MLM)

 Segall Bryant & Hamill LLC lessened its position in shares of Martin Marietta Materials, Inc. (NYSE:MLM) by 7.0% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
 The fund owned 47,818 shares of the construction company’s stock after selling 3,615 shares during the quarter.
 Segall Bryant & Hamill LLC owned 0.08% of Martin Marietta Materials worth $16,339,000 at the end of the most recent reporting period.

 A number of analysts have commented on the company.
-Barclays upgraded Martin Marietta Materials from an “equal weight” rating to an “overweight” rating and upped their price target for the stock from $415.00 to $485.00 in a research report on Friday, December 17th.
-Citigroup upped their price target on Martin Marietta Materials from $435.00 to $445.00 and gave the stock a “buy” rating in a research report on Tuesday, October 26th.
-DA Davidson upped their price target on Martin Marietta Materials from $425.00 to $465.00 and gave the stock a “buy” rating in a research report on Wednesday, November 3rd.
-Morgan Stanley upped their price target on Martin Marietta Materials from $469.00 to $496.00 and gave the stock an “overweight” rating in a research report on Thursday, December 9th.
-Finally, Wolfe Research initiated coverage on Martin Marietta Materials in a research report on Wednesday, October 27th.
+Stephens upped their price target on Martin Marietta Materials from $430.00 to $475.00 and gave the stock an “overweight” rating in a research report on Thursday, November 4th.
+Wolfe Research initiated coverage on Martin Marietta Materials in a research report on Wednesday, October 27th.
 They issued a “market perform” rating and a $432.00 price target for the company.
+Citigroup upped their price objective on Martin Marietta Materials from $435.00 to $445.00 and gave the stock a “buy” rating in a research note on Tuesday, October 26th.
+Truist raised Martin Marietta Materials from a “hold” rating to a “buy” rating and upped their price objective for the stock from $380.00 to $525.00 in a research note on Friday, December 10th.
+They noted that the move was a valuation call.
+Finally, DA Davidson upped their price objective on Martin Marietta Materials from $425.00 to $465.00 and gave the stock a “buy” rating in a research note on Wednesday, November 3rd.
 Four research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
 According to data from MarketBeat, Martin Marietta Materials has a consensus rating of “Buy” and a consensus price target of $457.54.

 Martin Marietta Materials (NYSE:MLM) last announced its quarterly earnings results on Tuesday, November 2nd.
 The construction company reported $4.25 EPS for the quarter, beating analysts’ consensus estimates of $4.24 by $0.01.
 Martin Marietta Materials had a return on equity of 12.38% and a net margin of 14.30%.
 The company had revenue of $1.46 billion during the quarter, compared to analyst estimates of $1.40 billion.
 During the same period in the prior year, the company earned $4.71 earnings per share.
 As a group, equities research analysts forecast that Martin Marietta Materials, Inc. will post 11.96 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, December 31st.
-Investors of record on Wednesday, December 1st will be paid a dividend of $0.61 per share.
-This represents a $2.44 dividend on an annualized basis and a yield of 0.56%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 31st.
+Stockholders of record on Wednesday, December 1st will be paid a $0.61 dividend.
+This represents a $2.44 annualized dividend and a dividend yield of 0.56%.
 The ex-dividend date is Tuesday, November 30th.
-Martin Marietta Materials’s payout ratio is presently 20.94%.
+Martin Marietta Materials’s payout ratio is 20.94%.

 About Martin Marietta Materials